 Now what do I mean when I say the promise and campaign to outlaw abortion is a hoax?
 I mean exactly that.
 Republican leaders don’t intend on banning abortion and never will.
 It’s the hope that someday abortion will be banned that they thrive on.
 There have been hundreds of times Republicans when they held complete power after Roe v.
 Wade that they could’ve banned abortion.
 And they could’ve done it multiple ways.

 One way could’ve been by appointing more judges to the Supreme Court until they get their majority.
 Roe v.
 Wade had its vote 7 to 2.
-The president would simply need to appoint 8 or more judges making the vote 8 to 7 against abortion.
+The president (at the time) would simply need to appoint 6 or more judges making the vote 8 to 7 against abortion.
 This tactic is known as court packing.
 President Franklin D Roosevelt did this in order to push his economic agenda through during his presidency.

 The other way of overturning the Supreme Court would be through a constitutional amendment banning abortion.
 That’s also something they had an opportunity to take but didn’t.